* Revived hopes for U.S. stimulus boosts morale

 The euro rose 0.1% to $1.1776, while sterling added 0.2% to $1.2961 but fell against the euro after worse-than-expected UK gross domestic product data.

-Oil prices dipped, but both benchmarks remained on course for their biggest weekly gains since early June due to supply cuts caused by a storm in the Gulf of Mexico and a strike of offshore workers in Norway.
+Oil prices edged up, propelled by supply outages caused by a storm in the Gulf of Mexico and a strike of offshore workers in Norway.
+Both benchmark contracts were on course for their biggest weekly gains since early June.

 Our Standards: The Thomson Reuters Trust Principles.